mrjeevs/Shortcuts-Old/DiscordMyself/README.md

 6. **Send Text As Code**
 	- This setting allows you to send text as a code block, with syntax highlighting of a language of your choice.
 	- By default, it's **disabled**.
+---
+**NOTE**: If you are a previous user of this shortcut and are updating to a new version of the shortcut, **please do not delete the old shortcut before transferring your Webhook URL to the new shortcut**, for your convenience.
+This process must be done manually.
+Here's how to transfer your **Webhook URL**:

+1. Install the new **Discord Myself** shortcut.
+2. During the *Setup* screen of the new shortcut, change the rest of the settings, except *WebhookURL*, as needed to your liking (*as it is relatively easy to do here*), and click **Done**.
+3. Go to the **old "Discord Myself"** shortcut in the *Shortcuts* app and *edit* the shortcut.
+	- To *edit* a shortcut, you can either:
+		1. Tap the white circle, with three dots inside, on the top right of the shortcut.
+		2. Long press on the shortcut and tap on the **Edit** quick action.
+4. Scroll down until you see the **Settings** section with a *Dictionary* right below it.
+5. Copying the **Webhook URL** in the *WebhookURL* field.
+6. Exit the shortcut by tapping the **Done** button in the top right of the screen.
+7. Go to the **new "Discord Myself"** shortcut and *edit* it.
+8. Scroll down to the **Settings** dictionary, and paste your clipboard in the *WebhookURL* field.

+You can delete the old shortcut safely now after following the above steps.

 ## Conclusion
 And that's it!
 You have successfully set up the **Discord Myself** shortcut on your phone.
-Now, you can send anything you want from your phone to Discord through the Share Sheet or with your clipboard.
+Now, you can send anything from your phone to Discord through the Share Sheet or with your clipboard.

 If you exceed the max file upload size while using the shortcut, I suggest trying to find ways to compress your file(s).
 If that's not feasible, getting a hyperlink to your file(s) is another option.
 Or you can manually upload it to the Discord app and see if it will get auto-compressed for you.